 Check out our Curbside Pickup FAQ page for all the answers to all of your questions.

 WHAT ABOUT ITEMS I HAD ON HOLD BEFORE THE LIBRARY CLOSED?

 Those who did not pick up existing holds prior to our March closing were asked to pick up those items at the Central Library pickup window (1000 Grand Ave.) between 9 AM-5 PM Monday, May 18 through Friday, May 22.
 Items that were not picked up by end of day May 22 were returned to the shelves and those patrons lost their place in line for those materials.

 MY ACCOUNT SAYS I HAVE A HOLD BUT IT IS NOT AVAILABLE FOR PICKUP.
 WHAT DO I DO?

 Please do not arrive at the library for your materials using curbside pickup until we have contacted you to let you know they are ready.
 Until you receive a notification from the library, your holds are NOT going to be ready for pickup and we will not be able to help you.

 WHAT ABOUT BOOKS I HAVE THAT ARE DUE?

-Due dates for materials that are due March 16 and beyond are extended indefinitely until we reopen.
+Due dates for materials that are due March 16 and beyond are extended until we reopen.
 If an item was due before March 16, we will not extend due dates, but those materials will NOT accrue any additional fines until after we reopen.
 You can still pay current fines online.

 SHOULD I BRING MY BOOKS AND DVDS BACK TO THE LIBRARY?